Medical Malpractice

 Just before the start of a scheduled trial and after significant discovery, SUGARMAN’s attorneys were able to obtain a settlement for the Estate of a twenty-one year-old man who died after the emergency room physician in a hospital outside of Boston failed to intubate the man for over an hour.
 The man had arrived at the emergency room barely able to breath due to an allergic reaction.
 Instead of performing a surgical airway, the physician attempted multiple incorrect methods of airway management, causing the patient’s death.

-Medical malpractice jury verdict and settlement against Boston-area transplant surgeon for wrongful deaths as a result of negligent liver transplant surgery.
+SUGARMAN Principal Marianne LeBlanc obtained a jury verdict in a medical malpractice claim against a Boston-area transplant surgeon for wrongful death as a result of negligent liver transplant surgery.

 Wrongful death settlement for the death of baby shortly following birth.
 The OB/GYN doctor negligently used Pitocin during labor and left the mother in the care of a midwife.